patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 Note: If you want to add a tooltip/popover to a sortable header, in the `transforms` array the `info` transform has to precede the `sortable` transform.

+The built in display for sorting is not fully responsive, as the column headers will be displayed per row when the screen size is small.
+The example below showcases how sorting may have a custom control display that can be used for small screen sizes.

 ```js
 import React from 'react';
 import {